 - Maintenance management: to have the big picture for all of your vehicles’ health.

-- Mileage tracking: maybe one of the most valuable features a fleet management tool has.
+- Mileage tracking: maybe one of the most valuable features a vehicle management tool has.
 With this, you’ll be able to track all your trips (business or personal) and use it for mileage deduction purposes.

 - GPS tracking: basically, you want all the functions we described earlier in this article.
-Most fleet management solutions worth their salt, will offer location tracking, even if the data concerning your vehicles’ location are not all that precise.
+Most vehicle management solutions worth their salt, will offer location tracking, even if the data concerning your vehicles’ location are not all that precise.
 So, you need all of those functions, by default.

 - Incident reporting: reporting for any unexpected events, which you can set or define.